jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Conclusion
 ----------

+Microdata and Schema.org provide a relatively simple way for libraries, archives, and museums to begin to expose their data in new ways and make their collections more discoverable and useful.
 The semantic markup of data embedded in HTML is a rapidly changing area, and much of what is written here is likely to change.
 While this is challenging for implementers, it also provides a chance for